l Work with us | MPS Society

 Current vacancies

-We have two open vacancies in the Support and Communities Team.
+We currently have an open vacancy in the Support and Communities Team.
 Please see further details and the full job descriptions below.
 Applications should be made to hr@mpssociety.org.uk.
 Please provide your CV and a covering letter explaining how your previous roles and experiences make you the candidate we are looking for.